 Certain classes of assets may carry a high risk-weight of 250%.
-These assets include: credit or financial institutions consolidated under the equity method within the prudential scope (excluding insurance);

-significant financial interest in credit or financial institutions in which the BNP Paribas Group holds a stake of more than 10%; and deferred tax assets that rely on future profitability and arise from temporary differences.
+These assets include: credit or financial institutions consolidated under the equity method within the prudential scope (excluding insurance); significant financial interest in credit or financial institutions in which the BNP Paribas Group holds a stake of more than 10%; and deferred tax assets that rely on future profitability and arise from temporary differences.

-The risk-weighted assets carrying a risk-weight of 250% amounted to EUR 17 billion at December 31, 2020, or 2% of the total risk-weighted assets of the BNP Paribas Group.
+The risk-weighted assets carrying a risk-weight of 250% amounted to EUR 18 billion at December 31, 2021, or 2% of the total risk-weighted assets of the BNP Paribas Group.
+They amounted to EUR 20 billion, representing 3% of the BNP Paribas Group's total risk-weighted assets at September 30, 2022.
 If the BNP Paribas Group increases the amount of heavy risk-weighted assets (either by increasing the proportion of such heavy risk-weighted assets in its overall asset portfolio or due to an increase of the regulatory risk-weighting applicable to these assets), its capital adequacy ratios may be lowered.